Shpoople/FIMFiction-Scrape/README.md

 - Where to start and stop your story scrape
 - Whether to save your stories as raw text, eBooks, or in an SQL Database
 - Whether or not to save the fullsize cover images, thumbnails, or both.
+- How many cURL 'threads' to run simultaneously.

 ## Building